onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 How do we develop a love of nature instead of shopping malls in kids?
 How do we simulate the experience of being in space and looking back at earth?
 And how do we scale that to everyone?
 How do we make global Mexican awareness waves for every important thing?

-Problems with prediction markets with money:
-- bootstrapping liquidity
-- locking up money for years until resolution
-- Discounting of the future
-- user resolved markets & the oracle problem & fraud
-- many bets on the same side may have totally different arguments for their reasoning and different strategies for next steps but all that is lost
-- illegal in the US because similar to casinos
-- responsibility & accountability get diffused/obfuscated - what if the penalty should be more than simply losing X amount of money but maybe the right on betting in this domain in the future altogether?
-- what if we wanted small rewards for successful predictions and big penalties for getting it wrong?

 All games have a loop and for GameA that loop is the money-on-money return - everything boils down to the optimization and pursuit of a single perfectly fungible metric